 This course focuses on computer architecture and the operating systems of digital computers.
 Students learn about the operational methods of hardware; the services provided by operating systems' software; acquisition, processing, storage and output of data; and the interaction between computers.
 Topics include widely used operating systems such as DOS, Windows, Linux and UNIX.
-Prerequisites: IT 501 and IT 510, or permission of instructor.
+Prerequisites: IT 501 and IT 510.